Who We Are

 Super Vac (originally the Super Vacuum Propeller Company) was established in the mid 1930’s.
 The name Super Vac, seemingly a misnomer, was coined as a result of the forceful vacuum created by the ventilators to extract smoke and heat from buildings.
 The name has become synonymous with the highest quality ventilation products for emergency and industrial use.

-Super Vac manufactures electric, gasoline, hydraulic, and air powered units for the wide array of use seen in emergency situations and industrial use.
+Super Vac manufactures electric, gasoline, hydraulic, and air powered units for emergency situations and industrial use.
 The ventilators are used to remove smoke from a fire, thereby increasing visibility for firefighters, improving survivability for victims and reducing property damage due to heavy smoke.
 Industrial uses include man and machine cooling, smoke and fume removal, painting, sand blasting, and fresh air supply.
 Super Vac has designed state of the art ventilators to be used in confined space rescues.
 Our engineering facilities include an air test chamber built to AMCA Standard 210 and 240 for accurately measuring and maximizing the air performance of our ventilators.

 Super Vac is a proud member of the Fire Department Safety Officers Association and the Fire and Emergency Manufacturers and Services Association (FEMSA).